alkalaji/alkalaji.github.io/_posts/2021-03-19-starbucks-data-analysis-final.md

 __2. Testing the effect of BOGO and discount offers on transaction DURATIONS:__

+AGaine we define the hypotheses for our statistical test:
+- __H0:__ The BOGO and discout offers _DO NOT_ have an effect on the duration between customer's consecutive purchase instances during an offer
+- __H1:__ The BOGO and discout offers _DO_ have an effect on the duration between customer's consecutive purchase instances during an offer

 ![_config.yml]({{ site.baseurl }}/images/starbucks/duration.png)

 Clearly, from the mean values we see above and the ztest, during an offer customers do purchase more frequently.
 I.e. the duration between purchase transactions is reduced!